Hepatitis viruses and cancer

-Hepatitis viruses are a group of different viruses that can infect humans.
 Two types of hepatitis viruses, hepatitis B virus (HBV) and hepatitis C virus (HCV), can cause cancer.
-These viruses are usually spread through blood-to-blood contact, for example by sharing unsterilised needles, razors or toothbrushes, but they can also be spread through unprotected sex.
-People may also get infected by having contaminated blood transfusions, but since 1991 all donated blood in the UK is tested to make sure this doesn’t happen.
+These viruses are usually spread through blood-to-blood contact.
+For example by sharing unsterilised needles, razors or toothbrushes, or through unprotected sex.
+People may also get infected by having contaminated blood transfusions.
+But since 1991 all donated blood in the UK is tested to make sure this doesn’t happen.

-Most HBV infections can be fought off by the immune system and don’t cause any major harm.
-But in some cases HBV infections can become persistent and cause long term inflammation in the liver and other problems.
+Most HBV infections can be cleared by the immune system and don’t cause any major harm.
+But in some cases HBV infections can become persistent and cause long term inflammation in the liver, and other problems.
 And in the case of HCV, over three quarters of infections become persistent.

 Globally, infection with HBV and HCV is common.
 Estimates suggest that around 350 million people live with persistent HBV infection and more than 170 million live with persistent HCV worldwide.
 But most of these people live in developing countries and rates in the UK are much lower.
 HCV is the most common type of viral hepatitis in the UK.

 What cancers are linked to hepatitis viruses?